 What is Maslow’s Hierarchy of Needs?

 Maslow’s hierarchy of needs is a theory of psychology explaining human motivation based on the pursuit of different levels of needs.
 The theory states that humans are motivated to fulfill their needs in a hierarchical order.
 This order begins with the most basic needs before moving on to more advanced needs.
-The ultimate goal of this theory is to reach the fifth level of the hierarchy: self-actualization.
+The ultimate goal, according to this theory, is to reach the fifth level of the hierarchy: self-actualization.

 Maslow’s hierarchy of needs was first introduced in Abraham Maslow’s 1943 paper, “A Theory of Human Motivation“.
 Maslow later refined this theory in 1954 with his book, “Motivation and Personality“.
 Since then, this theory has remained a popular subject in sociology, management training, and psychology classes.

 There are five main levels to Maslow’s hierarchy of needs.
 These levels begin from the most basic needs to the most advanced needs.
 Maslow originally believed that a person needed to completely satisfy one level to begin pursuing further levels.